emilysuranie/emilysuranie/README.md

 <b>About Me:</b>

 In May 2024, I graduated from Temple University with an English degree.
 During college, my love for writing flourished, along with my interest in technology.
 From this, I discovered technical writing and my passion for it developed quickly.
-This inspired me to attain a Professional Writing Certificate, which has transformed my writing to be precise, informative, and user-friendly.
+This inspired me to attain a Professional Writing Certificate, which has transformed my writing into precise, informative, and user-friendly pieces.

 Since my sophomore year of college, I have worked as a Team Lead and Barista at Saxbys.
 Staying on top of my academic requirements while working part-time has forced me to manage my time wisely.
 This has made me a diligent worker and has helped build my communication and decision making skills.